NorskHelsenett/HelseID.Library/Documentation/advanced_setup.md

 # Advanced setup of HelseID.Library
-Configuration of the library is normally done using extension methods on the IServiceCollection interface:
+You can set up the library by using extension methods on the IServiceCollection interface:

 ```csharp